Catherine Cobb: Jewelry and silversmithing

-Cobb was a member of the Art Workers Guild.
+Cobb was a member of the Art Workers Guild and the Red Rose Guild.

 Puppetry

-In the late 1920s and early 1930s Cobb became interested in puppetry.
+In the late 1920s and early 1930s, Cobb became interested in puppetry.
 She found some Punch and Judy puppets in the family attic and Clissold printed fabric for a "set-up" and in the summer of the 1930s they took their Punch and Judy show on tour around Buckinghamshire and along the south coast.
-Around the same time she began to assist sculptor William Simmonda.
+Around the same time she began to assist sculptor William Simmonds.
 She worked in his woodcarving workshop in the Cotswolds, and behind the scenes of his critically acclaimed puppet shows which were performed in front of the Duke of Westminster and Winston Churchill.

 Legacy

 Cobb's work is in the collections of: